duncanmalashock/elm-glossary/README.md

 # elm-glossary
- Keep names consistent using static analysis
+See all names used in your Elm project using static analysis

 ## Usage